Zevault/Zevault-0/README.md

 ## Features

 ### 🃏 Card-Based Library
 Create a card for any piece of media you want to track.
-Each card holds a title, cover image, tags, rating, status, notes, and more — a full profile for whatever you're cataloguing.
+Each card holds a title, cover image, tags, rating, status, notes, and more, a full profile for whatever you're cataloguing.

 ### 📂 Categories & Custom Organization
-Zevault ships with 7 built-in categories — **Movies**, **Series**, **Anime**, **Cartoon**, **Games**, **Webtoon**, and **Books** — each with their own metadata fields (studio, author, language, artist, and more).
+Zevault ships with 7 built-in categories — **Movies**, **Series**, **Anime**, **Animations**, **Games**, **Webtoons**, and **Books** — each with their own metadata fields (studio, author, language, artist, and more).
 Don't see what you need?
 Create your own custom categories with a custom icon and fields.

 ### 🏷️ Tag System
 Every category comes with genre tags out of the box (Action, Adventure, Romance, Sci-Fi, and more).
 You can extend and customise these tags however you like, keeping your library easy to browse and filter.

 ### ⭐ Ratings & Status Tracking
-Rate your entries with a star system and mark them with a status — track what you've finished, what you're still watching, and what's on your list.
+Rate your entries with a star system and mark them with a status track what you've finished, what you're still watching, and what's on your list.

 ### 🖼️ Image Gallery
-Attach multiple images to any card — fan art, screenshots, posters, whatever.
+Attach multiple images to any card, fan art, screenshots, posters, whatever.
 Supports JPG, PNG, and GIF formats.

 ### 📄 Document Attachments
 Link TXT or PDF files directly to a card — helpful for e-books, manuals, liner notes, anything you want kept together with that entry.